fabiograsso/WIC-Lab-Milan-202312/OLD/004-salesforce.md

     In Salesforce usernames must be globally unique; no two users in Salesforce can have the same username even if they are in different tenants.
 An easy way to ensure uniqueness is to include a username suffix that is unique to your environment.
 In this case you will use a custom expression which replaces the domain part of the Okta username with the unique domain of your demo environment.

 11. Set _Application username format_ to **Custom**.
-12. Enter the following for the expression - replacing yourdemodomain.com with your own custom DNS domain:
+12. Enter the following for the expression - replacing yourdemodomain.com with your own custom domain:

         **String.substringBefore(user.login,"@") + "@yourdemodomain.com"**